escalate/ansible-raspberry-grafana-docker/README.md

 # Ansible Role: grafana-docker

-An Ansible role that manages Grafana Docker container with systemd on Raspbian and Debian OS.
+An Ansible role that manages Grafana Docker container on Raspberry Pi OS and Debian based systems.
-This role is compatible with OS version Stretch (9) and Jessie (8).

 ## Requirements

 The Docker daemon should be already installed and running on the host side.
-I recommend using of the Ansible Galaxy role [angstwad.docker_ubuntu](https://github.com/angstwad/docker.ubuntu) to manage the Docker daemon.
+I recommend using of the Ansible role [escalate.docker](https://github.com/escalate/ansible-docker) to manage the Docker daemon.

-This role is tested with Ansible version greater equal 2.4.
+This role is tested with Ansible version greater equal 2.9.

 ## Install